Assessment and Management Peripheral 1

 Irish Leaving Certificate

-128 UCAS points required, points from H1-H3 grades (A/B grades in the old system) considered only.
+128 UCAS Tariff points required, points from H1-H3 grades (A/B grades in the old system) considered only.
 H4 grade (C grade in the old system) and below will not contribute towards tariff requirement.
 Must include English, Mathematics and a Science at Higher H6 grade or above (D3 grade in the old system) or Ordinary O4 grade or above (C2 grade in the old system).
 At least one science subject, preferably biology/human biology, at grade H3 (or B3 in the old system) is required.
 Applicants without biology/human biology but with other science subjects (physics, chemistry, psychology or PE) will be considered.

 International Baccalaureate